 Regional river level and rainfall situation report

-The river levels are low.
+The river levels are normal

 Waikato Regional Council emergency management